PowerShell/PowerShell/docs/KNOWNISSUES.md

 functionality in the shell because the native commands return strings not objects.

-> NOTE: This is an area where the Open Source PowerShell team is looking
+> NOTE: This is an area where the PowerShell team is looking for feedback.
-> for feedback.
-What is the preferred solution?
-Should we leave it as is
+> What is the preferred solution?
+Should we leave it as is or add the
-> or add the convenience aliases back?
+> convenience aliases back?
 See
 > [Issue 929](https://github.com/PowerShell/PowerShell/issues/929 "Issue 929")

 Missing Wildcard (globbing) Support